Updated: Feb 5

-Brain on trauma has no interest in process.
-Brain on trauma is about keeping us safe.
+Brain on trauma has no interest in processing the trauma.
+Brain on trauma is about survival.
 Making general sweeping statements is much more energy-efficient to the brain that needs all its energy to ensure our survival.

 4. Preoccupation with one's own needs/survival (i.e. Loss of empathy)

 When trauma invades the relationship, partners begin to have really hard time being there for one another.
 Listening to one another becomes almost impossible as every comment coming out of the partner's mouth becomes something injurious and, therefore, something to defend from.
 Space collapses for discussion and partners become preoccupied with own survival (i.e. being heard, being the right one, etc.).
 Brain on trauma is brain that is all about survival.
 To our body and our brain emergency demands an immediate strategy for survival.
 There is no time to think.
 There is only impulse to act.